masteringmodernpayments/book/callbacks.md

 end
 ```

-The `stripe_event` method contacts Stripe and asks for event details.

 ## Controller

 We'll need a new controller to handle callbacks.
-In `app/controllers/events.rb`:
+In `app/controllers/events_controller.rb`:

 ```ruby